 Aging cats need as much protein as younger cats, but the protein must be high-quality and easily digestible.
 However, cats with kidney disease should consume less protein.

-You might think that there’s not a lot of difference between a “mature” cat and a “senior” cat.
+You might think that there’s not much difference between a mature cat and a senior cat.
 However, research suggests that cats do have different nutritional requirements at these two different life stages.

 Table of Contents: